Brandon-Roff/Brandon-Roff/README.md

 <a rel="me" href="https://mastodon.nerdy-technician.social/@GitHubBot"></a>

 <h1 align="center" class="class" style="font-family: 'Lobster', cursive">Good day! 👋, I'm Brandon Roff!</h1>
-<h2 align="center" class="class"> Innovative, Opputinistic, with an intense Curiosity, and an avid student of life, I construct solutions to real-life problems and loves to experiment, investigate and improve code to improve functionality.
+<h2 align="center" class="class"> Innovative, Opputinistic, with an intense Curiosity, and an avid student of life, I construct solutions to real-life problems and love to experiment, investigate and improve code to improve functionality.
 <br>

 <h3 align="center"> I am currently working at <b><a href="https://www.sedcom.net"target="_blank">Sedcom Networks</a></b> where I have pushed and utilized many scripts for Onsite and remote Use for 365 and onsite</b></h3>